 You will normally receive a decision on your application within four weeks of us receiving your application.
 You may be asked to provide additional information, to take part in an interview (which in the case of overseas students may be by telephone or video conference) or you will be sent a decision by letter or email.

 The University aims to make the application procedure as simple and efficient as possible.
 Our Admissions and Course Information team is on hand to offer help and can put you in touch with the appropriate faculty if you wish to discuss any programme in detail.
-The Graduate School is also available to answer any queries on our postgraduate research degrees.
+The Doctoral College is also available to answer any queries on our postgraduate research degrees.

 Support is also available to overseas students applying to the University from our International Office.